The Azores Travel Guide

 ↠ You can’t drink the water from the tap, but It’s good for brushing your teeth

-↠ The Azores are part of Europe, but located in the Atlantic Ocean
+↠ The Azores are part of Europe but located in the Atlantic Ocean

 São Miguel is the largest island and therefore the best location (and cheapest) to start your trip.
 Most airlines will fly you (directly) to Ponta Delgada.
 They have planes coming in from Amsterdam, Boston, Brussels, Dusseldorf, Lisbon, Porto and Toronto.
-If you want to travel to the Azores without braking the bank I advice you to take a good look at the plane tickets before setting your dates.
+If you want to travel to the Azores without breaking the bank I advise you to take a good look at the plane tickets before setting your dates.
 You’ll thank me later.

 Best time to go

-The climate of the Azores is very mild, and remain mild year-round.
+The climate of the Azores is very mild and remain mild year-round.
 The daytime temperatures normally fluctuate between 16°c (61°F) and 25°C (77°F), depending on the season.
 What is also very typical for the Azores is that they can have 4 seasons in one day.
 So make sure to pack different outfits and to bring a raincoat along.

 If you are traveling to the Azores to see some whales and wildlife, you are in the right place.
 The Azores are one of the fastest growing whale-watching destinations in the world.
-In spring and autumn you can see up to 20 different species of whales and dolphins such as the Blue Whale, the Minke Whale and the Humpback Whale.
+In spring and autumn, you can see up to 20 different species of whales and dolphins such as the Blue Whale, the Minke Whale, and the Humpback Whale.
 The Sperm Whale is the most frequently observed whale during the summer months.
 They live in the Atlantic Ocean all year-round.